 The above panoramic image from my old camera shows the location of the crash to the left and the cottage at the right where James Swaby went after the crash.

 In December 2006, I was contacted by Ian Woodford from near Evesham.
 His mother is the niece of Albert (also Bert) Edward James.
-I put Ian in touch with a team of people here in Ireland and between us we managed contact all the famililes involved.
-Anne Tierney of Tuam and the intrepid reasercher of Halifax EB134, discovered that John William Swaby, the sole survivor of the crash, was alive and well in Leeds.
+We contacted a team of people here in Ireland and between us we managed contact all the families involved.
+Anne Tierney of Tuam and the intrepid researcher of Halifax EB134, discovered that John William Swaby, the sole survivor of the crash, was alive and well in Leeds.
 The brother of John Taberner, Bert Taberner stilled lived near his birthplace near Liverpool.
-Bert has since passed away but he was extremly delighted to have been contacted about his brother and informed in detail about how he lost his life.
+Bert has since passed away but he was delighted to have been contacted about his brother and informed in detail about how he lost his life.
 The local Vicars in Hazel Grove, Cheshire were able to put us in touch with the nephew of Arthur Bain Shaw.
 And after much searching, relatives of Carol Brown were found via Ancestry.com and his family tree.

 The Irish Army report on the crash records the following about

 the aftermath of the crash, in a memo from the G2, Army

 Intelligence Branch in Western Command to G2 Headquarters in

 "I beg to inform you that the above mentioned plane-crash took place on 14/12/1943 at 14:00 hours approximately.

 The plane, which was unarmed, took off that morning from Eglinton, apparently to return to its home base which was Doncaster, and crashed on top of Crocknasmug Mountain (1,076 ft high), 4 miles NW off Innishowen head, Co.
 Donegal in dense fog.